Colombia Tour

 Please note that sometimes the itinerary might have to be changed due to circumstances.

 Colombia is a very diverse, listed as one of the world's 17 megadiverse countries, actually the most biodiverse per square kilometer.
 Colombia is a truly fascinating country.
 Traveling in Colombia is such a joy.
 Colombians seem so happy and proud to share their country with foreigners again.
-It is emerging as one of the most enticing destinations in South America since civil unrest has ceased and normality has returned.
+It is emerging as one of the most enticing destinations in South America since civil unrest has mostly ceased and normality has returned.
 Colombia is located at the nexus of South and Central America.

-For preregistration do send us an email, the 2019 and 2020, 2023 tours sold out!
+For preregistration do send us an email, the 2019 and 2020, 2023 & 2024 tours sold out!

-Cost - MushRoaming Colombia 2024
+Cost - MushRoaming Colombia 2025

-Price includes all expenses on the ground for accommodations in double room where available, meals & ground transportation.
-Not included are alcoholic drinks, coffee breaks, snacks, laundry, tips, souvenirs, etc. Also not included are airport transport at the beginning and end of the tour.
+Price includes all expenses on the ground for accommodations in double room, meals & ground transportation.

-Single room extra charge $250 (when available, in several location only double rooms are available).
+(available for 6 nights, in several location (5 nights) there are only double rooms are available).

 Participants will need to organize their own flights to and back from Bogotá.
 It is recommended to arrive at least a day or two in advance, we will help booking a room, so you have some time to adjust to climate and altitude.